Shylock: Portrayal

-Shylock on stage
+Shylock on stage and screen

 Jacob Adler and others report that the tradition of playing Shylock sympathetically began in the first half of the 19th century with Edmund Kean.
 Previously the role had been played "by a comedian as a repulsive clown or, alternatively, as a monster of unrelieved evil".
 Kean's Shylock established his reputation as an actor.

 Since Kean's time, many other actors who have played the role have chosen a sympathetic approach to the character.
 Edwin Booth was a notable exception, playing him as a simple villain, although his father Junius Brutus Booth had portrayed the character sympathetically.
-Henry Irving's portrayal of an aristocratic, proud Shylock (first seen at the Lyceum in 1879, with Portia played by Ellen Terry) has been called "the summit of his career".
+Henry Irving's portrayal of an aristocratic, proud Shylock (first seen at the Lyceum (London) in 1879, with Portia played by Ellen Terry) has been called "the summit of his career".
 Jacob Adler was the most notable of the early 20th century actors in this role, speaking in Yiddish in an otherwise English-language production.

 Kean and Irving presented a Shylock justified in wanting his revenge.
 Adler's Shylock evolved over the years he played the role, first as a stock Shakespearean villain, then as a man whose better nature was overcome by a desire for revenge, and finally as a man who operated not from revenge but from pride.
 In a 1902 interview with Theater magazine, Adler pointed out that Shylock is a wealthy man, "rich enough to forgo the interest on three thousand ducats" and that Antonio is "far from the chivalrous gentleman he is made to appear.
 He has insulted the Jew and spat on him, yet he comes with hypocritical politeness to borrow money of him."
 Shylock's fatal flaw is to depend on the law, but "would he not walk out of that courtroom head erect, the very apotheosis of defiant hatred and scorn?"

 Some modern productions explore the justification of Shylock's thirst for vengeance.
 For instance, in the 2004 film adaptation directed by Michael Radford and starring Al Pacino as Shylock, the film begins with text and a montage of how the Jewish community is abused by the Christian population of the city.
 One of the last shots of the film also highlights that, as a convert, Shylock would have been cast out of the Jewish community in Venice, no longer allowed to live in the ghetto.
 But he would likely not have been fully accepted by the Christians, as they would remember his Jewish birth.
 Another interpretation of Shylock and a vision of how "must he be acted" appears at the conclusion of the autobiography of Alexander Granach, a noted Jewish stage and film actor in Weimar Germany (and later in Hollywood and on Broadway).